Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 ### Data
 I decided to analyze the past 5 season of NBA games for the purposes of this project.
 There are 82 games in an NBA season, and 30 teams in the league; I collected data for 6150 games in total.
 I wanted to collect the the

 - For the basketball data I scraped box scores for every game off of basketball-reference.com.
 These box score stats are comprised of the counting stats (points, assists, rebounds, etc.) for a basketball game, for both the target team and their opponent.
 I stored this data as a collection of JSON files, ordered by team and season.
+In order to run the scrapes continuously, I hosted the code on an AWS server.

 - With a dataset comprised of the past 5 seasons of NBA game data, I was able to create a list of dates which NBA games were played on in the past 5 seasons.
 With the list of dates, I was able to scrape gambling lines off of sportsbookreview.com, querying each date and pulling the historical betting lines for each game on that date.